getsentry/sentry-docs/src/wizard/capacitor/index.md

 ### Connecting the SDK to Sentry

-After you’ve completed setting up a project in Sentry, Sentry will give you a value which we call a DSN or Data Source Name.
-It looks a lot like a standard URL, but it’s just a representation of the configuration required by the Sentry SDKs.
-It consists of a few pieces, including the protocol, public key, the server address, and the project identifier.

 You should `init` the SDK as soon as possible during your app's creation stage.

 ```javascript